 NOAA Ocean Acidification Program (OAP) scientists collect a variety of data to understand changing ocean chemistry and its impacts on marine organisms and ecosystems.
 The National Centers for Environmental Information (NCEI) serves as the NOAA Ocean Acidification data management focal point through its Ocean Acidification Data Stewardship (OADS) project.
 Ocean acidification (OA) data will be archived at and available from an ocean acidification data stewardship system at NCEI.

 Ocean acidification data can generally be classified as either physio-chemical or biological.
-Physio-chemical parameters include, among others, pCO2 (measurement of carbon dioxide gas both in the air and dissolved in seawater), pH, total alkalinity, total inorganic carbon, temperature, salinity, dissolved oxygen and current speed.
-Physio-chemical data from the field are collected either by remote observing methods (buoys, gliders) or through direct measurement from ships (hydrographic cruises or volunteer observing ships).
+Physio-chemical parameters include, among others, pCO2 (measurement of carbon dioxide gas both in the air and dissolved in seawater), pH, total alkalinity, total inorganic carbon, temperature, salinity, dissolved oxygen and water current speed.
+Physio-chemical data from the field are collected either by remote observing methods (buoys and gliders) or through direct measurement from ships (hydrographic cruises or volunteer observing ships).